 These recommendations are all aimed at academia and future research projects, while the results of this thesis could already be used in practice.
 The protocol itself is not yet ready to be used in practice.
 Regulatory bodies can however emphasize already that it is important to use SMCP as it is designed.

 The first conclusions and plotted graphs for the critical evasive manoeuvre can be directly used for ship design, as this is one of the most critical situations where the manoeuvring criteria should be considered.
 Thus the results give for example insight in the relation between the desired CPA and the required advance distance.

-118 CHAPTER 13.
-FINAL CONCLUSION AND RECOMMENDATIONS